Number of Jobs

 |This Job is Ranked in|

-Personal care aides assist sufferers and survivors of chronic diseases, physical disabilities, and mental ailments—many of which are elderly—by helping them eat their meals, dress in the mornings, and going about their daily tasks throughout the day.
-Without the assistance of a personal care aide, many of these people would lack help with the basic necessities needed to survive.
-Because of this, compassion behooves anyone interested in this line of work.
-“You have to have a strong interest in caring for others and an ability to be very patient and understanding,” says Lisa Gurgone, executive director of The Massachusetts Council for Home Care Aide Services.
-Personal care aides work in various environments that range from a patient’s home to small residential facilities (or group homes) and large-scale care communities.
+Personal care aides assist people with chronic diseases, physical disabilities and mental ailments by helping them prepare meals, dress in the mornings and go about their daily tasks.
+Without the assistance of a personal care aide, many of these often elderly people would be unable to complete the tasks of basic living.
+Compassion is a requirement for anyone interested in this line of work.
+“You have to have a strong interest in caring for others and an ability to be very patient and understanding,” says Lisa Gurgone, executive director of the Home Care Aide Council in Massachusetts.
+Personal care aides work in a variety of environments, including patient homes, small residential facilities, group homes and large-scale care communities.
 Unlike home health aides, personal care aides don’t perform medical-related tasks.
-Their real work begins post-surgery, after a client has been patched and mended by an experienced medical professional.
+Their work often begins post-surgery, after a client has been patched and mended by a medical professional.

-According to the BLS, personal care aides earned $19,730 in 2011, or approximately $9.49 per hour.
-The best-paid earned about $26,590, while the lowest-paid earned $16,240 in 2011.
-Some of the highest-compensated personal care aides work in psychiatric and substance abuse hospitals.
-The metro areas of Fairbanks, Alaska, Ocean City, N.J., and Bethesda, Md., have some of the highest-earning personal care aides in the industry.
+Personal care aides earned a median salary of $19,910 in 2012, or approximately $9.57 per hour, according to the BLS.
+The best-paid earned about $27,580, while the lowest-paid earned $16,330 that same year.
+Some of the highest-compensated personal care aides are employed by state governments and colleges and universities.
+The metropolitan areas of Taunton, Mass., Binghamton, N.Y., and Haverhill, Mass. have some of the highest-earning personal care aides in the industry.

 Personal care aides are often trained on the job by nurses, other aides, and supervisors who offer instruction on how to cook for clients with dietary restrictions, adhere to safety techniques, and respond to emergencies.
 Some states also require more standardized training, which is acquirable through community colleges, vocational schools, elder care programs, and home health care agencies.
 Formal training is strongly encouraged for personal care aides interested in using the career as a springboard to a more advanced position.
 With training, a personal care aide can progress to a home health aide.
 Their experience might also help them to provide a good foundation for a career as a registered nurse.